hosamelshazly92/Data-Structures-Implementations/README.md

 ## List ADT (Abstract Data Type)

-a list is an ordered sequence of data
+A list is an ordered sequence of data

 ### Usage